mehmadi/edx-platform/README.rst

-dfdgThis is the main edX platform which consists of LMS and Studio.
+dgdfg`dfdgThis is the main edX platform which consists of LMS and Studio.

 Installation